 SEBAL compared to tower data: Λ and ET

-ET and Λ from SEBAL were higher than observed at the towers for the maize sites, but lower than observed at the towers for rice and cotton sites for all model runs (Figure 4, Table 4, Table 5).
-Error in Λ was smaller than error in ET for the rice and cotton sites but larger than error in ET for maize, reflecting the underestimation of Rn by the GMAO data.
+ET and Λ from SEBAL were similar or higher than observed at the towers for the maize sites (Figure 4b), but lower than observed at the towers for rice and cotton sites (Figure 4d, Figure4f, Figure4h) for all model runs (Figure 4, Table 4, Table 5).
+Error in Λ was smaller than error in SEBAL ET for the rice and cotton sites (Table or Figure??) but larger than error in ET for maize, reflecting the underestimation of Rn by the GMAO data.

-The use of a two smaller domains reduced error in ET and Λ from SEBAL compared to using one large domain (Figure 1, Table 4, Table 5), with the largest improvements at the cotton site.
-Our objective is not to perform a systematic evaluation of the effect of domain size, but rather to test the impact of domain size on the comparison of SEBAL with tower and MOD16 ET at our particular tower sites.
+Using two smaller spatial domains instead of one large domain reduced error in SEBAL ET and Λ by ….% (Figure 1, Table 4, Table 5), with the largest improvements (##%) at the cotton site (Figure xx).
+Our objective is not to perform a systematic evaluation of the effect of domain size, but rather to test the impact of spatial domainon the comparison of SEBAL ET with tower and MOD16 ET at our particular tower sites.
 Implementation of SEBAL over the single large domain results in the selection of calibration pixels that do not accurately represent the relationship between TR and H over the whole domain.
 Future work could determine the critical maximum domain size that can be used for SEBAL with different accuracies.

 The use of different percentiles (q) for selecting wet and dry pixels also affected ET and Λ values (Table 4, Table 5).
 Using the maximum TR in the image (q=10-5) increased ET estimates by 0-19% compared to ET estimated using q=0.01.
 There was no clear optimal value of q; the lowest errors in ET were obtained for q=0.01 for rice, but for q=10-5 for maize.
 A value q=0.005 kept all errors in mean seasonal ET less than or equal to 33%.
 The error in Λ was smaller (larger) than the error in ET at the rice and cotton (maize) sites due to the underestimation of Rn in the GMAO-MERRA data at most towers.

-The parameters of the NDVI-z0m relationship affected the error in SEBAL ET and Λ, but there was no optimal value that minimized the error for all crops (Table 4, Table 5).
+The parameters of the NDVI-z0m relationship affected the error in SEBAL ET and Λ, but there was no optimal c,d value that minimized the error for all crops (Table 4, Table 5).
 Parameters that estimate low z0m values for a given NDVI, like those associated with z0m parameter set 1, resulted in the highest errors for tall crops (maize).
 The NDVI-z0m parameters that resulted in the lowest error were those that best fit a range of crop types (parameter set 4), though that parameters set had higher error in some crops (maize) for some values of q than other parameter sets.

 The best combination of NDOM, q, c, and d was determined as that with the minimum crop-mean relative mean bias of SEBAL ET (Table 4).
 The best combination for Λ was slightly different from the best combination for ET (Table 5).
 For simplicity, we use the same parameter set (q=0.005, NDVI-z0m parameter set 4) for both ET and Λ in the error analysis and comparison between MOD16 and SEBAL.